microcosm/cookbook-sc/README.md

 However, if you are still interested, I left a trail behind me while I learned.
 Some blog posts and references really helped, others I wrote because I wanted them and they weren't there.
 This is the route that worked for me:

-1. **To get grounding to what SuperCollider is and if it will work for you**, check out my article: [Getting Started with SuperCollider](http://jahya.net/blog/?2012-05-getting-started-with-supercollider)
+1. **To get a grounding in what SuperCollider is and if it will work for you**, check out my article: [Getting Started with SuperCollider](http://jahya.net/blog/?2012-05-getting-started-with-supercollider)

 2. **To plough ahead and learn the SuperCollider environment hands-on**, read [Scott Wilson's tutorial](http://supercollider.svn.sourceforge.net/viewvc/supercollider/trunk/common/build/Help/Tutorials/Getting-Started/Getting%20Started%20With%20SC.html).
-This will get you to an understanding of the tools and building blocks at your fingertips.
+This will give you an understanding of the tools and building blocks SuperCollider puts at your fingertips.

 3. **As you go forward and start making sounds**, use my one-page [Quick Reference for SuperCollider](http://jahya.net/blog/?2012-06-quickref-for-supercollider) to refresh your memory.
-It gives you concise versions of all the examples you learned from Scott Wilson's tutorial, and saves you having to dig back through to find what you were looking for.
+It gives you concise versions of all the examples you learned from Scott Wilson's tutorial (above), and saves you having to dig back through to find what you were looking for.

-4. Now that you know about the SuperCollider environment and how to create synths, you need a **crash course in audio synthesis**.
-Get a copy of [the cookbook](http://www.amazon.com/Welshs-Synthesizer-Cookbook-Programming-Universal/dp/B000ERHA4S) - the first few chapters are the best crash course I've found.
-And this repo contains codeblocks which match the figures!
+4. Now that you understand the SuperCollider environment and how to create synths, you need a **crash course in audio synthesis** - that's what this repo is for.
+Grab your copy of [the cookbook](http://www.amazon.com/Welshs-Synthesizer-Cookbook-Programming-Universal/dp/B000ERHA4S) and dig in!

 P.S.
 For ad-hoc help along the way, check out this amazing array of quick tutorial videos by WickieMedia, [here](http://www.youtube.com/user/wickiemedia) or [here](http://www.wickiemedia.net/audio-tutorials.html).